LBHackney-IT/Data-Platform-Playbook/docs/docs/tascomi-adding-tables-to-the-pipeline.md

 Studying what these tables represent and examining their relationship to each other via embedded `_id` columns, may help you decide which list each new table should be in.
 You may also refer to the [Tascomi API schema diagram](../docs/images/tascomi-API-schema.png) for help.

 However, you will test your assumptions later in Pre-Production, so it is not necessary to decide correctly from the outset.
-So if you are really not sure about where some tables belong, just add them to the `tascomi_table_names` list for bow and we can move them to the to the `tascomi_static_tables` later if needed.
+So if you are really not sure about where some tables belong, just add them to the `tascomi_table_names` list for now and you will still be able to move them to the to the `tascomi_static_tables` later, as required.

-### Add the basic data quality tests in the relevant scripts

 <!---:::note--->
->**`ⓘ` NOTE**
+>**`ⓘ` SIDE NOTE**
->This section will be simplified later when it is no longer necessary to make changes to the following scripts other than in exceptional situations.
+>Our goal should always be to cut waste as much as possible, remove unnecessary complexity from our data pipelines and simplify overall processes.
+Doing that not only helps us reduce our platform running costs, it reduces the total cost of ownership (TCO) as provisioning procedures are also simplified.
+>
+>With that in mind and notwithstanding radical upgrades the vendor might make to it's ***Tascomi API*** in future, the objective set for the next iteration of this playbook guide is to ensure the only code changes actually required would be to the [Terraform script](https://github.com/LBHackney-IT/Data-Platform/blob/main/terraform/etl/24-aws-glue-tascomi-data.tf).
+>
+>But at the very least, the lessons learned and subsequent suggested improvements, taken from this API ingestion pipeline, a development that was done early on in the history of the Data Platform while we were still learning, should be made actionable for all future API integrations coupled to data ingestion pipelines.
+>
+>Case in point, the following section concerning the implementation of [PyDeequ](https://playbook.hackney.gov.uk/Data-Platform-Playbook/playbook/transforming-data/guides-to-testing-in-the-platform/data-quality-testing-guide) should greatly be simplified, or consigned to an appendix, because code changes should be deemed unnecessary other than in exceptional situations, given that every API resource should already be accounted for within the code; API resources do not require further provisioning when introduced to the pipeline because the code required is already present even though not yet implemented.
 <!---:::--->

+### Add the basic data quality tests in of the relevant scripts

 [Quality testing with PyDeequ](https://playbook.hackney.gov.uk/Data-Platform-Playbook/playbook/transforming-data/guides-to-testing-in-the-platform/data-quality-testing-guide) is parameterized inside each relevant script.